WordPress/gutenberg/docs/contributors/document.md

 # Documentation Contributions

 Documentation for Gutenberg is maintained in the `/docs/` directory in the same Gutenberg Github repository.
-The docs are published every 15 minutes to the [Gutenberg Handbook site](https://wordpress.org/gutenberg/handbook/).
+The docs are published every 15 minutes to the [Block Editor Handbook on DevHub](http://developer.wordpress.org/block-editor/).

 ## New Document